Yonom/BotBits.Commands/README.md

 ## Defining Command handlers

-A command handler is a method that has the `CommandAttribute`, and two arguments: `IInvokeSource` and `ParsedCommand`.
+A command handler is a method that has the `CommandAttribute`, and two arguments: `IInvokeSource` and `ParsedRequest`.
 These will be provided by BotBits.Command.

 `IInvokeSource` contains information about the origin of a command.
 - The `Name` property of the source contains the `player.ChatName` property or `console` in case of a console command.